xabgesagtx/mensa-api/README.md

 There are the following components

 * *mensa-common* provides the shared code infrastructure, especially for persistence (i.e. MongoDB)
+* *mensa-exporter* exports the content from the database to CSV files (files will be zipped afterwards)
-* *mensa-http* provides HTTP access to the mensa data
+* *mensa-http* provides HTTP access to the mensa data and exports
 * *mensa-indexer* provides scheduled indexing of the mensa content
 * *mensa-telegram* provides a Telegram bot for accessing the mensa data